playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/mobile/gonative.md

 position: 2
 ---

-[GoNative][gonative] is a paid third party service that can take a URL and create a native mobile application that uses a native WebView to run in the mobile in a few clicks.
+[GoNative][gonative] is a paid third party service that can take a URL and create a native mobile application that uses a native WebView to run on the mobile in a few clicks.

 As it is using a WebView, the user has to be online to use the app and you will have to host your PlayCanvas application somewhere such as [AWS Web Hosting services][aws-webhost].